New iterative algorithms for estimation of item functioning: Introduction

-To begin, Section \ref{sec:methodology} introduces generalised logistic regression models, examining the estimation techniques.
-This section provides a detailed description of two existing methods for parameter estimation (\gls{nls} and the \gls{ml} method) and their application to fitting a generalised logistic regression model.
-Furthermore, this study proposes a novel implementation of the \gls{em} algorithm and a new approach based on a \gls{plf}.
-Additionally, this section provides asymptotic properties of the estimates, an estimation of standard errors, and a software implementation including a specification of starting values in iterative algorithms.
-Subsequently, Section \ref{sec:simulation} describes the design and results of the simulation study.
-To illustrate differences and challenges between the existing and newly proposed methods in practice, this work provides a real data analysis of anxiety measure in Section \ref{sec:real-data}.
-Finally, Section \ref{sec:discussion} contains the discussion and conclusion remarks.
+The rest of the manuscript is organized as follows: To begin, Section \ref{sec:methodology} introduces the \gls{glnm} and its relationship to \gls{irt} framework, examining the estimation techniques.
+This section provides a detailed description of two existing methods for parameter estimation, the \gls{nls} and the \gls{ml} method, and their application to fitting \gls{glnm}.
+Furthermore, as an alternative to the direct implementation of the \gls{ml} method, this study proposes a novel implementation of the \gls{em} algorithm and a new approach based on a \gls{plf}.
+Additionally, this section provides asymptotic properties of the estimates, an estimation of standard errors, and a software implementation, including a specification of starting values in iterative algorithms.
+Subsequently, Section~\ref{sec:simulation} describes the design and results of the simulation study.
+To illustrate differences and challenges between the existing and newly proposed methods in practice and the context of \gls{dif} detection, this work provides two real data analyses in Section \ref{sec:real-data}.
+Section \ref{sec:discussion} contains the discussion and concluding remarks.
+Finally, Appendix \ref{app:sec:asymptotics} provides asymptotic properties of the discussed estimation approaches, Appendix \ref{app:sec:tables} lists item parameter estimates of real data examples, and Appendix \ref{app:sec:error} presents an additional study on measurement error.